 - At least a half-time student who is actively working any hours in a work-study program

 - New policy effective Oct.
-1, 2011: Students who receive employment benefits are exempt from the 20-hours per week work requirement.
+1, 2011: Students who receive unemployment benefits are exempt from the 20-hours per week work requirement.

 Note: federal financial aid including Pell grants, Perkins loans, Stafford loans and most work-study is not counted as income against student eligibility.
 Students may defer federal student loan payments while receiving SNAP benefits without incurring interest charges.